danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 ---
 layout: post
-title: 'Realtime Django Part 2: Building a Chat application RabbitMQ and uWSGI websockets (Authentication and User Management)'
+title: 'Realtime Django Part 2: Build a Chat application with django, RabbitMQ and Vue.js (Authentication and User Management)'
 date: 2018-01-03T22:35:33+01:00
 ---

-Welcome to the second part of this series.

 We're going to kick off chatire by Implementing User Management and Authentication so users can create accounts and login.

-Thanks to Django's excellent and Vibrant community, most of the work has been done for us.
-Hence we're going to be using a third-party django library called djoser
+Thanks to Django's excellent and vibrant community, most of the work has been done for us.
+Hence we're going to make use of a third-party django library called [djoser](http://djoser.readthedocs.io/)

-Go ahead and install it with:
+Let's get it from `pypi`

 {% highlight bash %}
 pip install djangorestframework
 pip install djoser
 {% endhighlight %}

-Basically djoser is an authentication app built untop django rest framework to add more functionality to django rest framework's inbuilt authentication.
+Basically, djoser is an authentication that add's more functionality to django-rest-framework's inbuilt authentication system

-It provides us with url endpoints that we can call from our Vue later on.
+It provides us with url endpoints for user registration, token creation, user management etc.

 ### Configuring djoser

 We're going with the simplest setup possible for djoser.
 Include the following in your `INSTALLED_APPS`

 {% highlight bash %}